celrick/configs/README.md

 ALE is enabled for mdl and pylint only by default.
 More linters are listed [here](https://github.com/dense-analysis/ale/blob/master/supported-tools.md?plain=1) if you want to add more to init.vim.

+## Autocompletion

+Autocompletion is enabled for plain text.
+Plugins for specific languages need to be installed.

+Python - `:MasonInstall pyright`